-The sense and I/O pins are supplied by the power rails, as listed in Table 2-1.
+The sense and I/O pins are supplied by the power rails on the device as listed in Table 2-1.
+This information is also indicated in "Pin configuration".

 TABLE 2-1: POWER SUPPLY FOR SENSE AND I/O PINS